Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 I am boring the CI dumplink for the form on this site.
 The footer, I got from CI Love running Project.

-I encountered a bug where my bckgrnd images for the header and the signup page, did not show on the deployed link through Github.
+I encountered a bug where my background images for the header and the signup page, did not show on the deployed link through Github.
+I fixed it by changing the directory of the background images. instead of having background-image: url ('/assets/images/hero-image.jpg') in css I removed the "/" and added "../" for it to work.
+So it looked like this: url ('../assets/images/hero-image.jpg')

 img being too big foor respsonsivness.